jrojer/solution_checker/README.md

   8. If no errors occured, pdf file is made out of output tex file and default pdf viewer launched to show the pdf.

-  For an example of input file see "sample_input.tex" file in "test_input_files" directory.
+  For an example of input file see "sample_input.tex" file.